Shawn-Guo-CN/MLPR_review/README.md

    - linear regression;
  - for discrete $\mathbf{y}$: classification
    - softmax regression;

+> It worth mentioning that in logistic regression we also need a linear combination of features.
+With Iain's suggestion, I replace "logistic regression" with "softmax regression".

 ### Different methods for getting best parameters for a model
  - analytical solution: